willhowes/CV/README.md

 ## Profile
 [My blog on Medium](https://medium.com/@williameldenhowes)

-Having rekindled my love of coding in the last few years, I recently took a leap of faith by leaving my previous career as a Licenced Conveyancer and embarked on a 12-week bootcamp at [Makers Academy](https://makers.tech/).
-At Makers, I have progressed quickly from an enthusiastic amateur coder to a confident and highly competent software developer.
-I write clean and readable code and make valuable contributions to the teams I work with.
-I have demonstrated at Makers and in my previous career to be friendly and hard-working team-player with excellent communication skills.
-I am looking for my first role as a junior developer and I am excited to join a team enthusiastic about coding and with whom I can continue to develop my skills.
+Having rekindled my love of coding in the last few years, this Spring I took a leap of faith leaving my previous career as a Licenced Conveyancer and embarking on a 12-week bootcamp at [Makers Academy](https://makers.tech/).
+At Makers, I have progressed from an enthusiastic amateur coder to a confident and highly competent software developer.
+I can write clean and readable code and make valuable contributions to the teams I work in.
+I have demonstrated at Makers and in my previous career that I am a friendly and hard-working team player with excellent communication skills.

+I am looking for my first role as a junior developer and am excited to join a team enthusiastic about coding and with whom I can continue to develop my skills.

 ## Skills as a Full Stack Developer
-These are some of the skills I have gained as a developer from self-learning and attending Makers Academy.
+Below are some of the skills I have gained as a developer from attending Makers Academy, online and adult education courses, and self-led learning.

 ##### I can make software
-At Makers I have proved I can make software, from scratch if necessary, using test-driven development.
+At Makers I have proved I can build software, from scratch if necessary, using test-driven development.
 This can be seen from the projects in my Github Repository which I have built on my own and in teams.
+Please note that, due to the fast-paced nature of learning to code Makers Academy, that some of the projects part complete.

 * An example of a group project I was a part of ['Angels - a Facebook copy'](https://github.com/Kaymo1990/acebook---CharliesAngels)
 * An example of a solo project: ['Bowling Scorecard](https://github.com/willhowes/bowling-challenge)

 When building projects on my own or in teams, I take a methodical approach to solving problems.
-I do rush into writing code before carrying out any necessary planning and writing relevant tests.
-If bugs are found, I can calmly locate the issue by understanding the error messages and using tools such as pausing the code where the issue lies and printing the output of the relevant code statements.
+I do not rush into writing code before carrying out any necessary planning and writing relevant tests.
+If bugs are found, I can locate the issue by taking the time to understand the error messages and using tools such as pausing the running of the code and printing the output of relevant statements.

 I understand the importance of having clean and readable code.
-I make sure I refactor frequently so that another developer will be able to look at my code and understand it quickly.
+When taking part in group work at Makers, we woud frequently swap roles and pair partners.
+By refactoring frequently other developers in the team have been able to read and understand my code quickly.

-##### I'm equipped for long term growth
+##### I am equipped for long term growth

 I love learning which is one of many reasons why I was so attracted to a career as a developer.
+At Makers I have developed my ability to self-learn quickly and effectively.

 In week 5 of the course at Makers, having had only a very basic grasp of Javascript previously, I was able to become competent in testing in Javascript in just a few days with little guidance from the coaches.
 In the same week, I learned how test drive in Python in a matter of hours.
 This shows I can learn quickly and effectively by myself.